Islandora-Devops/islectl/docs/docs/commands.md

-  build       Build the Drupal container. completion  Generate the autocompletion script for the specified shell config      Manage ISLE command configuration create      Create an ISLE site and its islectl context. down        Run docker compose down help        Help about any command login       Runs "drush uli" to provide a direct login link make        Run custom make commands pull        Fetches the latest images from the registry. sequelace   Connect to your ISLE database using Sequel Ace (Mac OS only) up          Brings up the containers
+  build       Build the Drupal container. completion  Generate the autocompletion script for the specified shell config      Manage ISLE command configuration create-site Create an ISLE site and its islectl context. down        Run docker compose down drush       Run drush commands on ISLE contexts help        Help about any command make        Run custom make commands pull        Fetches the latest images from the registry. sequelace   Connect to your ISLE database using Sequel Ace (Mac OS only) up          Brings up the containers

 Flags:
-  -c, --context string   The ISLE context to use.
+      --context string   The ISLE context to use.
 See islectl config --help for more info (default "dev") -h, --help             help for islectl
   -v, --version          version for islectl
 ```